Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 For ideal venue coordination, follow these essential steps:

-3. Schedule regular check-ins with your venue coordinator to discuss updates, modifications, and specific accommodations.
+3. Schedule regular check-ins with your venue coordinator to discuss updates, modifications, and any specific accommodations you may need.

 Remember to equip venue staff with the necessary information about your guests' needs, particularly those with sensory sensitivities or disabilities.